 Typically, a framed shower should cost you under $7,500 and take under a day to install.

-If you are only looking to replace the glass shower door, you can do this for an average of only $598.
+One way to save money is to replace the glass shower door, which costs an average of only $598.
 Keep in mind that prices can be higher in specific areas and as you add customizations to your shower.

 You can use our shower remodel cost calculator to get a better sense of what your own shower might cost.
 If your new shower is part of a larger bathroom upgrade, then check out our bathroom remodel cost calculator.